 The Steering

-The heavy-duty sector and pinion steering system with quality bearings found aboard the X300 and X500 Tractors is designed to provide operators with precise control throughout the life of their machine.
+The heavy-duty sector and pinion steering system with quality bearings found aboard the X300 and X500 tractors provide operators with precise control throughout the life of their machine.
 Operators can grab hold of the large, 14-in.
 (36-cm) diameter steering wheel for greater leverage, however, the turning radiuses on the two models do differ.
 The X300 hosts a turning radius of 16-in., while the X500 features a 22-in.
-Despite these slight differences, each machine can be very easily maneuvered, improving overall mowing efficiency.
+Despite these slight differences, each machine can be very easy to maneuver, improving overall mowing efficiency.

 The Operator Stations

 The color-coded dash controls surrounding the steering wheel allow for easy identification.
 Full-length foot mats and 15-in. open-back seats allow operators to ride in comfort for many hours on end.
 The open-back seat design (with suspension) allows air to flow in and out to keep the operator as cool as possible during those warm summer days.
-The tractors’ fenders are equipped with a cup holder and tool tray to store essential devices or containers or all sizes.
+The tractors’ fenders have a cup holder and tool tray to store essential devices or containers of all sizes.
 Need to plug in some electrical equipment?
 No problem.
 A 12-V outlet is standard on the X300 and X500 models.

 The Mower Decks